Extreme Makeover Rainbow Classroom Edition: 5 Tips for Creating the Rainbow Classroom of Your Dreams

 3. Add the Accents for Your Rainbow Classroom

 Then once you have gotten all of your essentials in place, it’s time to add the accents to tie everything together.
 This is definitely one area that I have done over time.
 I’ll pick up bright things here and there.
 Carson Dellosa has an entire link of Classroom Accents and Decorations that help to add little touches to your room.

 4. Time to get organized!

 Adding rainbow and neon storage solutions has helped to make my room bright and beautiful on even the most dreary winter days!
 I’m a huge fan of the Neon Storage Line by Really Good Stuff for my storage bins and Writing Center baskets.
-I also purchased Closetmaid storage cubes to hold the bins as seen in the photos.
-I used a shoe organizer also by Closetmaid as a headphone organizer.
-It works perfectly!
+You can save 10 % on your entire order with code KORNER10

-These Storage Organizers by Hand2Mind may just be my favorite organizer of all-time!
-My students do not have a desk storage space, so the kids use community supplies.
+These Storage Center Caddies may just be my favorite organizer of all-time!
+My students do not have a desk storage space, so the kids use community supplies most years.
 I purchased these towards the end of last school year.
 The kids love them, and so do I!

 Chair pockets by Really Good Stuff are a great solution if your kids do not have desk storage space like mine.
 It gives the kids a space to put their folder away, and they have more room to work.